DmitrySHilovsky/parabank.parasoft.com/README.md

 - Move links to pages into constants
 - Add a test case to send money between accounts
 - Delete comments and all unnecessary files
+- Add .vs and .idea in gitignore and remove them from git history